 <node-type> <type>Target-Group</type> <core-dimension>TargetGroup</core-dimension> <metrics> <metric> <namespace>AWS/ApplicationELB</namespace> <name>TargetResponseTime</name> <ui-name>Target Response Time</ui-name> <unit>Seconds</unit> <rollups> <rollup default="true">Average</rollup> </rollups> <dimension-groups> <group default="true"> <dimension>LoadBalancer</dimension> </group> </dimension-groups> </metric> ... </metrics> </node-type>

 Quite similar to the previous example but with more configuration parameters, particularly the dimensions.
 Each <group> (dimension-group) element aggregates a set of 1 or more <dimension> elements.
-The latter represent an attribute name on Nodes of the type associated to this entry (in this case Target-Group).
-If you look at the Target-Group's dashboard you should find the attribute in question:
+The latter represent an attribute name on the entity of the type associated to this entry (in this case Target-Group).

 And this is all you need if you require extra dimensions besides the main one.
 Once again, the server must be restarted (sudo service wildfly restart) in order for new the configuration to be taken into consideration.
-Now, once the respective node is selected, you can see the metric in Hyperglance, as such:
+Now, once the respective node is selected, you can see the metric in Hyperglance.